tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:degreeOfEstablishment is EMPTY; AMENDED the value of dwc:degreeOfEstablishment if it can be unambiguously matched to a term in the bdq:sourceAuthority; otherwise NOT_AMENDED bdq:sourceAuthority default = "Degree of Establishment Controlled Vocabulary List of Terms" {[https://dwc.tdwg.org/doe/]} {GBIF vocabulary API [https://api.gbif.org/v1/vocabularies/DegreeOfEstablishment/concepts]}
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:degreeOfEstablishment is EMPTY; AMENDED the value of dwc:degreeOfEstablishment if it can be unambiguously matched to a term in the bdq:sourceAuthority; otherwise NOT_AMENDED

 ### Information Elements